gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Its green lasers swept a pair of sharp parallel lines across the floor.

 Maddy sagged.
-She was so tired…
+What were they going to do now?
 "We can't see that way,"
 she said wearily.
-"You'll just have to tell us if there's anything…" *Anything we could fall into,* she finished in her head.
+"You'll just have to tell us if there's anything."
+*Anything we could fall into,* she finished in her head.
 *Anything that might try to grab us.
-Anything we haven't run into or I haven't thought of that might eat us or lock us in a room.*
+Anything that might eat us or lock us in a room or… or…*

-She shivered,
+She was too tired to finish the thought.
-then straightened up.
+She shivered once and then straightened up.
 "Come on,"
 she said to Sindy as gently as she could.
-"Put your paw on the wall and steer with that.
+"Put your paw on the wall so you know where you are.
-It'll be like a game."
+Like a game."

 "Pretty stupid game,"
 Sindy muttered.